YamanAlBochi/GoogleAppsAnalysis/README.md

-Google Play-Store Applications Data Analysis Project
+Google Play-Store Applications Data Analysis Project:

 1. Importing all the necessary Libararies:
 There are more than 3.04 million apps found on Google Play Store.
 In this project I analyzed various apps found on the play store with the help of different python libraries.